 This KPI aids in measuring how often you should be ordering and optimize your stock levels and orders of individual products on your shelves.
 Ideally, you want similar products to have a similar stock turnover rate.
 If you have a multi-location operation, this KPI, like many, should be measured against other shops.
-Reports, like the one below from KORONA, do the math for you so you can spend more time on other business operations.
+Detailed POS reports, like the one below from KORONA, do the math for you so you can spend more time on other business operations.

 How it’s useful: This metric is most useful for identifying ideal par levels on your inventory.
 Being short-stocked and over-stocked are equally damaging to most businesses, so getting it right is critical.

 As straightforward as it sounds, this evaluates the percentages of sales that are returned.
 A high rate of return could mean that customer service needs to be improved.
 Or that product design needs to be tweaked to better represent what is being sold.
 Or simply that your product isn’t all that great :(

 How it’s useful: Measuring the rates of returned items is a straightforward way of evaluating customer satisfaction.
 It also may serve as a guide for a smarter return policy.
 If you have a product that may be bought, used once, and returned (we’ve all been there, right?), change the policy to lower return rates on the item and all similar products.